microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 ### Theory tests using MemberData and complex types

-`InlineData' is useful for small data driven tests that receive simple value type parameters (string, int, etc.).
+`InlineData` is useful for small data driven tests that receive simple value type parameters (string, int, etc.).

 The `BookingDialog` receives a `BookingDetails` object and returns a new `BookingDetails` object.
 A non parameterized version of a test for this dialog would look as follows: